B1ack2un/AstronetTESS/README.md

 ![Kepler-934 Transits](docs/kepler-943-transits.png)

 Since the data which will form the basis for the training set will be selected by the user, the relevant TESS data must be downloaded from the [Mikulski Archive for Space
 Telescopes](https://archive.stsci.edu/missions-and-data/tess).
 This site contains all of the data relevant to the TESS mission.
 In order to download the .csv file for all of the recorded TCEs in the desired sector, go [here](https://archive.stsci.edu/tess/bulk_downloads.html) and click on the TCE Bulk Downloads link.
 From here, pick the desired sector and download the .csv file by clicking on the link next to the sector number.

+Next, the TIC IDs of the TCEs must be copied and pasted into a separate .txt file.
+This .txt file will be named sector-x-yyy.txt where x identifies the sector number of the TCE# file.